 Affected parties (complainants, PID reporters, subjects, witnesses) should be provided with appropriate information about the commencement and progress of an inquiry, in accordance with best practice investigation standards.
-The NSW Ombudsman's 2015 Complaint Management Framework and Model Policy includes a useful table (in Part 1.3 of the Framework) which sets out detailed recommendations about what type of information should be provided to each category of affected party at each stage of the inquiry.

-However, there are limitations on the disclosure of personal information about identifiable individuals under privacy laws (see 4.4.5 below) when informing affected parties about the progress of an inquiry.
+However, there are limitations on the disclosure of personal information about identifiable individuals under privacy laws (see 5.4.5 below) when informing affected parties about the progress of an inquiry.

-Note that particular requirements and limitations apply to disclosing information to affected parties where the inquiry involves a PID or referral from ICAC (see 4.4.3 and 4.4.4 below).
+Particular requirements and limitations apply to disclosing information to affected parties where the inquiry involves a PID or referral from ICAC (see 5.4.3 and 5.4.4 below).

-4.4.3 Additional confidentiality and reporting requirements for PIDs
+5.4.3 Additional confidentiality requirements for PIDs